How to use TheStockCatalyst to find the best stocks that release earnings reports

 Now only stocks that are releasing earnings premarket and that have a headline (in other words, the earnings report has been released and SeekingAlpha put out a news item).
 As with the sorting, you can remove the filter again by clicking the red x button.

-In this manner you can use your own criteria to select companies that have earnings out that you would like to trade.
+In this manner you can use your own criteria to select and scan companies that have earnings coming out that you would like to trade.